 - My debut recipe book — On the Side: a sourcebook of inspiring side dishes — was shortlisted for the inaugural Jane Grigson Trust Award for food books by new authors and for the Best First Food Book at the Guild of Food Writers 2018 Awards.

 - My second cookbook, The Borough Market Cookbook; recipes and stories from a year at the market, was published in October 2018 and has been a ‘best seller’.

-- I was the main writer, curator and contributor of Bloomsbury Publishing’s London edition of Eat Like A Local.
+- I was the main writer, curator of and contributor to Bloomsbury Publishing’s London edition of Eat Like A Local.

 No doubt the website will continue to evolve over time – probably charting or at least reflecting my descent from the comfort of salaried lawyer, to enthusiastic chef student and wannabe food writer, to abject failure, poverty and then the inevitable creep back to my former profession.